Meet the Team!

 Charlotte

 Before Charlotte’s journey into acupuncture, she earned a Bachelor of Arts in Technical Theater from George Washington University.
 Realizing she didn’t love the work-life balance of that career path, she began studying website design and desktop publishing.
 A chance encounter with an acupuncture advocate led Charlotte to pursue a degree in acupuncture.
 She earned her Master of Science in Acupuncture from the Tai Sophia Institute for the Healing Arts (now the Maryland University of Integrative Health) in Columbia, MD, in 2003.
-In 2004, she became Nationally Board Certified in Acupuncture (Diplomate, Ac.) by the National Certification Commission for Acupuncture and Oriental Medicine and is a Licensed Acupuncturist.
+In 2004, she became Nationally Board Certified in Acupuncture (Diplomat, Ac.) by the National Certification Commission for Acupuncture and Oriental Medicine and is a Licensed Acupuncturist.

 Charlotte loves learning and attending seminars and has spent hours upon hours in further study.
 She has completed advanced studies in life coaching through the Coaches Training Institute, Dr. Tan’s Balancing method under master teacher Tyme Gigliotti, Cranial Sacral certification through the Upledger Institute, Level I Reiki certification, and stress-informed care under Alaine Duncan.